w3c/ServiceWorker/explainer.md

 Note that CORS plays an important role in the cross-origin story for many resource types: fonts, images, XHR requests.
 All cross-origin resources that are fetched by `Cache`s succeed when fetched, but may not display/run correctly when their CORS headers are replayed to the document fetching them.

-A few things to keep in mind regarding cross-origin resources that you may cache or request via `networkFetch()`:
+A few things to keep in mind regarding cross-origin resources that you may cache or request via `fetch()`:

   * You can mix origins, but it might redirect.
 Consider a request from `example.com/index.html` to `example.com/assets/v1/script.js`.
 A controller that calls `e.respondWith(caches.match('cdn content', 'http://cdn.com/script.js'))` may upset some expectations.
 From the perspective of the page, this response will be treated as a redirect to whatever the original URL of the response body was.
 Scripts that interrogate the final state of the page wil see the redirected URL as the `src`, not the original one.
 The reason for this is that it would otherwise be possible for a page to co-operate with a controller to defeat cross-origin restrictions, leaking data that other origins were counting on the browser to protect.
   * CORS does what CORS does.
 The body of a cross-origin response served with CORS headers won't be readable in a controller (this restriction might be lifted later), but when sent to a document, the CORS headers will be replayed and the document will be able to do anything CORS would have allowed with the content.